308 GOLDEN GATE

 The Gentleman’s Dressing Room/Den has a balcony overlooking the fountain and main entrance to the property.

 The Master Bath consists of two separate bathrooms connected by a large marble Steam Shower with bay view.
-The shower comes with separate “His and Hers” preset temperature controls for the “Rain Shower” and Standard Wall Shower heads.
+The shower comes with separate “His and Hers” preset temperature controls for the “Rain Shower” and Standard Wall Shower heads, respectively.
 In addition, there is a hand-held shower.
 There is a marble bench for use during the steam option.
 The solid-slab Calacatta Oro marble floors have separate in-floor heating elements for both his side and her side of the master bath.

 The Lady’s Bath is equipped with a wall-mounted, electrified makeup mirror (5x magnification) and a free-standing cast-iron bathtub by Waterworks.
 The mural over the tub replicates the “Aurora” figure from the famous ceiling fresco “Aurora” which Guido Reni painted between 1613 and 1614, and which can be viewed to the present day in the Palazzo Pallavicini in Rome. http://www.casinoaurorapallavicini.it/eng/Frescoes.htm